 All tools for corpus-based work are available on the web portal www.korpus.cz: especially the KonText concordancer, the SyD tool for comparing linguistic variants and other aids for users, including a wikipedia-based manual for KonText and user support forum.

-Release 14 of the InterCorp parallel corpus has been published at the end of January.
-An overview of all the enhancements can be found in the version history at the CNC wiki.
+Release 16 of the InterCorp parallel corpus has been published.
+Thanks to the updated OpenSubtitles package, the corpus has almost tripled in size with 20 new languages.
+An overview of all the enhancements can be found in the version history.

 On 12th april 2022 prof. Martin Hilpert gave online lecture on: Life is too short for long words: Studying English clippings in language use and in the laboratory ( PDF)